-Properties Affecting Degree of Limitation Use None to Slight Severe Flooding Not subject to flooding Not subject to flooding Subject to flooding Wetness (soil drainage) Very rapidly, rapidly, well and moderately well drained soils not subject to ponding or seepage.
-Water table below 72 inches Well and moderately well drained soils subject to occasional pending or seepage.
-Imperfectly drained soils not subject to pending.
-Water table 48 to 72 inches Imperfectly drained soils subject to ponding.
-Poorly and very poorly drained soils.
+Properties De egree of Limitation Affecting Use None to Slight Moderate Severe Flooding Not subject to flooding Not subject to flooding Subject to flooding Wetness (soil drainage) I drained soils not subject Imperfectly drained soils subject to ponding.
+Poorly and very peorly drained soils.
 Very rapidly and rapidly drained soils if groundwater contamination hazard.
-Water table less than 48 inches Slope 0 to 9% (aA - dD) 9+ to 15% (eE) Greater than 15% (fF to hH) Formeability inches/hour) Slow and very slow (less than 0.2 inches/ hour).
-Rapid and very rapid if groundwater contamination hazard (more than 6.0 inches/ hour) Depth to bedrock More than 72 inches 48 to 72 inches Less than 48 inches Depth to sand or gravel oth to More than 72 inches Less than 72 inches if groundwater contamination hazard exists
+Water table less than 48 inches - Slope 0 to 9% (aA - dD) 9+ to 15% (eE) Greater than 15% (fF to hH) Formeability Moderate to very rapid (more than 0.6 inches/hour) Moderately slow (0.2 to 0.6 inches/ hour) Slow and very slow (less than 0.2 inches/hour).
+Rapid and very rapid if groundwater contamination hazard (more than 6.0 inches/hour) Depth to bedrock More than 72 inches 48 to 72 inches Less than 48 inches Depth to 3 sand or gravel More than 72 inches If less than 72 inches and a groundwater contamination hazard exists, limitation is severe Less than 72 inches if groundwater contamination hazard exists